Brown v. Plata: Implications of Brown v. Plata

-Moving incarcerated people instead of releasing them
+Shifting prison populations

-Instead of releasing state prison inmates, California simply moved them to places where they would not be counted.
+Instead of solely releasing state prison inmates, California simply began moving them to places where they would not be counted.

 In the months leading up to the decision, California began mass-exporting incarcerated people instead of releasing them.
 More than 10,000 incarcerated people were sent to other states under the auspices of the Interstate Corrections Compact.
 This accounted for 25% of the court-mandated prison-population downsizing and 6% of the state's overall prison population.

 After the case was argued but before the court issued its opinion, the California legislature passed the 2011 Public Safety Realignment initiative, or AB 109.
 State officials felt it was inefficient that the state was subject to a 46,000 prisoner reduction order while the county jails contained 10,000 empty beds.
 As such, the legislation restructured California's penal system mostly by shifting prison inmates, which are subject to the court order and an expense to the state, to county jails, which are not subject to the court order and are an expense of the counties.
 Almost 500 felonies were redefined by the legislature so that they could only be served in county jail and the state provided that "non-non-nons", that is non-serious, non-violent, and non-sexual offenders, will always serve their time in county jail.

 From 2010 to 2012 California's prison population was reduced by 18% while its jail population increased by 12%.
 Additionally, the state run probation system dropped by 46% while the county run parole population increased by 34%.
 All told, prison realignment resulted in the largest drop in California's prisoner population since the 34% of inmates population between 1969 and 1976.